 Participants will learn how to leverage limited resources for more effective enforcement.
 Presenters will walk through case studies of actions that have made a difference.
+To register, please email Elizabeth Tyler >

 Consumer Protection Partners Webinar Series: Collaboration Between Attorneys General and the VA